m1ckr1sk/Powershell-Notes/README.md

 * [Lazy Win Admin](http://www.lazywinadmin.com/p/lazywinadmin-04.html)

 ## Alias
-* get-alias - lists all the aliases availbale e.g. cd -> Set-Location
+* Get-Alias - lists all the aliases availbale e.g. cd -> Set-Location
-* new -create but not overwrite, set -create and overwrite
+* New -create but not overwrite, set -create and overwrite
-* aliases are generally session scoped unless you use a profile to add them to each session
+* Aliases are generally session scoped unless you use a profile to add them to each session

 ## Execution policy
 * Usually controlled by group policy